-All ASX releases are available on the Group's website (www.ridley.com.au/investors/asx-releases/) as soon as practicable after disclosure has been acknowledged by the ASX.
+All ASX releases are available on the Group's website as soon as practicable after disclosure has been acknowledged by the ASX.
 Presentation material used in analyst and shareholder briefings conducted every six months following the release of half year and full year financial statements or as presented at third party investor conferences is released to the ASX prior to market opening on the day of the presentation and is available on the Group's website in order to safeguard the interests of all Group shareholders.